#SIGGRAPHAsia | #SIGGRAPHAsia2022

 The Computer Animation Festival Chair, Co-Chair and committee are responsible for conducting the jury process, selecting the final works, and presenting the official competition and invited programs to the highest standards of quality.

-The jury reviewing process will take place in mid-August to September 2022.
+The jury reviewing process will take place in end-August to September 2022.

 All contributors to SIGGRAPH Asia Annual Conferences are now required to use ACM's rights management system to grant rights to publish accepted content rather than through the online submission system.
 Essentially, submission tracking, jury review, and acceptance remain the same, but now the rights management is through ACM, the parent organization of SIGGRAPH Asia.